kushyzee/100-days-of-code/log.md

 **Thoughts**: I started working on a new problem set from Harvard and I wrote the pseudocodes for it.
 I am not yet done coz I haven't fully understood the problem

+### Day 44: August 6.
+2022

+**Today's progress**: completed CS50 problem set 5

+**Thoughts**: This problem was much easier than I thought and everything became easier after I wrote the pseudocode and broke the problem into smaller components